brycewray/eleventy_solo/src/posts/2019/11/curmudgeonish-2019.md

 ## "Breaking news" is broken

 There's a saying: "When everything is an emergency, nothing is an emergency."
-To that, I would add: "When everything is 'breaking news,' nothing is 'breaking news.’"
+To that, I would add: "When everything is 'breaking news,' nothing is ’breaking news.’"

 For those of you not at the advanced age bracket from which network and cable newscasts still get a big percentage of viewers, be aware their producers now try desperately to retain (or regain?) relevance by beginning *every news program* with words like "Breaking news as we come on the air tonight"---even when the "breaking" story is one about which those of us with smartphones saw an alert *hours ago*.